 This is why I strongly believe in strategy and education.
 Most people are not afraid of hard work, but they don’t know how to invest their hard work to get the result they want.

 The same pitfall occurs in knowing your audience.
-You can do an incredible job of helping a group of people with your blog, but if you’re going after the wrong audience or presenting the wrong message to them, you’re effectively wasting your time.
+You can do an incredible job of helping a group of people with your content, but if you’re going after the wrong audience or presenting the wrong message to them, you’re effectively wasting your time.

 If you were to ask my advice on what activities to focus on every day I would tell you there are four things that matter most.

-Here are the four key Kaizen goals:
+Here are the four key Kaizen goals in video and text:

 1. Customer Acquisition

-Each day you need to ask yourself, are you working on tasks that actually lead to attracting and converting paying customers?
+Each day you need to ask yourself — are you working on tasks that actually lead to attracting and converting paying customers?
 This is your first task, the most important task, if you want a profitable business.

 2. Product/Service Creation